teiler/api.teiler.io/README.md

 5. Run `scripts/tylr-api` to start the TYLR.
 6. Access it through http://localhost:PORT

-If you want to access the API from outside localhost or / and SSL, you need to use a reverse proxy in front of the application like an NGINX.
+If you want to access the API from outside localhost or / and SSL, use a reverse proxy in front of the application like an NGINX.

 ## Run from source